usdot-jpo-codehub/codehub-readme-template/README.md

 ### End to End Testing

 -Detail each test and the reasoning behind them.
-It is also a best practice to provide several situational examples.
+Best practice dictates providing several situational examples.

 Example: